Language Description

 Logical Operations

-UniotLisp provides logical operations for boolean expressions: and
+UniotLisp provides logical operations for boolean expressions: and, or, and not.

 Conditionals

-if both arguments reference the exact same object, otherwise returns()
+#tif both arguments reference the exact same object, otherwise returns().Examples:

 Loops